pkic/pkimm/categories/key-management/_index.md

 Personnel should be formally assigned to the role based on appropriate skills, and background check to ensure that there are no external risks associated that can cause potential compromise of key management.

 Naming or assignment record should contain relevant information such as:
-- identification of personnel
+- Identification of personnel
-- role to be assigned
+- Role to be assigned
-- date of appointment
+- Date of appointment
-- confirmation of required skills
+- Confirmation of required skills
-- acknowledgment of responsibilities
+- Acknowledgment of responsibilities

 #### Assessment